|

 -

-- This is a very large spider, one of the largest Huntsmen found in
+- This is a very large huntsman spider, one of the largest huntsmen found in

 There is the dark brown dagger pattern on top of abdomen.
 Pictures show a

 male.
 We can tell it is a male by its larger palps.
-Female is even larger,
+Female is even larger in

-has the relatively larger abdomen and smaller palps, otherwise look the
+has the relatively larger abdomen and smaller palps.
+Otherwise they look the

 same.